viblo/pymunk/README.rst

 well!)

 .. attention::
-    If you like pymunk and find it useful and have a few minutes to spare I would love to hear from you.
+    If you like Pymunk and find it useful and have a few minutes to spare I would love to hear from you.
 What would *really* be nice is a real postcard from the place where you are! :)